 - The 750 Has WiFI!
 First is that the Shark ION 750 connects to your Wi-fi network, enabling you to set the robot vacuum’s cleaning schedules using your smartphone rather than relying on a separate remote control.

-In short, the Shark ION 750 is much more convenient than the Shark ION 720, but you would pay some extra money for the ability to hook your robot vacuum up to your smartphone.
+In short, the ION 720, but you would pay some extra money for the ability to hook your up to your smartphone.
 What’s more, for people who are not so adept with technology, the Shark ION 720 is much simpler to use because you do not need to go through the Wi-Fi setup.
-Read here my full review of the Shark Ion Robot 750!
+ION 750 is much more convenient than the Read here my full review of the 750!